 A strategic approach to commissioning debt advice 2018–2023

-In December 2018 the Money Advice Service launched a new five-year debt commissioning strategy that outlines a challenging and exciting plan to ensure debt advice services target those most in need.
+In December 2017 we announced the launch of a new five-year debt commissioning strategy that outlines a challenging and exciting plan to ensure debt advice services target those most in need.

 The strategy reflects extensive consultation with over 175 organisations across a range of sectors and sets out a new approach that aims to improve the quality of services delivered and consistency of client outcomes.